 - Duration PhD full-time: 36 to 48 months, PhD part-time: 60 to 96 months

-- Mode of study Campus based, Stand-alone modules
+- Mode of study full time, part time

 This PhD course is entirely dedicated to TESOL Research.
 This doctorate will be of interest to those who have a background in languages, linguistics, applied linguistics, or a related field, as well as to language teaching practitioners who have a keen interest in research.

 This course will develop your research skills and set you on the path to becoming an autonomous researcher.
 The PhD is a significant qualification which will mark you out as an expert researcher in the field of teaching English to speakers of other languages.
 You’ll achieve new skills in understanding complex matters, sharpen your problem-solving abilities, increase your confidence as a researcher and expand your knowledge of the field while also enjoying the PhD experience.

 We’ll support you throughout your time on the PhD TESOL Research.
 Before embarking on your thesis investigation, the course will foster your research skills development through seven taught modules on TESOL which focus on research methods and educational theories.
 Our PhD in TESOL Research will provide you with an opportunity to go beyond what would be required from a Masters of Research (MRes) and an Educational Doctorate (EdD) in that you’ll produce a substantial 60,000 + word thesis.